-Additionally, Salimah is the secretary (elected) and women’s group representative for BCS, The Charted Institute for IT, USA Section, Southeast Regional Group.
-She has organized events and programs relevant to IT professionals and academics including: IT’s for you too: the female dynamic in information technology education and careers; Geeks, Gadgets and Gizmos Showcase Competition; and Easy as Pi Youth Programmers.
-Other volunteer and community efforts include service as the chair of the Grants Committee at Bolton Academy Elementary School, founding member of the Soaring Owls Foundation, Inc., and tutor at the Henry Grady High School Writing Center.
+Additionally, Salimah served as the chair (elected) and women’s group representative for BCS, The Charted Institute for IT, USA Section, Southeast Regional Group.
+She organized events relevant to IT professionals and academics including IT’s for you too: the female dynamic in information technology education and careers, Starts-ups & Innovation: Taking Your Ideas to the Marketplace and the Geeks, Gadgets, and Gizmos Showcase Competition.
+Other volunteer and community efforts included serving as the chair of the Grants Committee at Bolton Academy Elementary School, a founding member of the Soaring Owls Foundation, Inc., and tutor at the Henry Grady High School Writing Center.

 Salimah formerly served as the program manager for the Wireless RERC and project coordinator for GCATT’s Office of Technology, Policy, and Programs.
 Salimah earned her BA in English literature from Agnes Scott College in 1998 and is currently pursuing an MS in Clinical Psychology, applied research specialization, from the Harold Abel School of Social and Behavioral Sciences, Capella University.